WHERE WILL YOU SPEND ETERNITY?

 HEAVEN or HELL … it’s your choice!

-If you have never made Jesus the Lord of your life, then you are separated from God by sin (Isaiah 59:2).
+If you have never received Jesus as the Lord of your life, then you are separated from God by sin (Isaiah 59:2).

 But God loved you so much that He provided a way for you to come back to Him.
 John 3:16 says … For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.